Me and SuperMemo

 In September 1994, the new school year started, and I was beginning to take German classes.
 I was a complete beginner in German.
 This meant that I would have lots of words to memorize.
 I planned to add every word I would learn in class to SuperMemo.
 The first month I would put off SuperMemo (shame on me!) and study German vocabulary the normal way — by reviewing words from a notebook.

-Then I said "Enough!" and added the whole month's vocabulary to SuperMemo in two days.
+Finally, I said enough! and added the whole month’s vocabulary to SuperMemo in two days.
 From then on, I added everything regularly.
 And it was worth it.
 The effectiveness of the program simply swept me away.
 I could basically remember every word that I had added.
-I didn't have to study with a notebook for many hours.
-The advantage of SuperMemo was especially visible before a test: When everyone else was nervously reviewing their vocabulary from a notebook, Wojtek and I (the two guys who used SuperMemo) would sit relaxed, calmly waiting for the test to begin.
+I didn’t have to study with a notebook for many hours.
+The advantage of SuperMemo was especially visible before a test: When everyone else was nervously reviewing their vocabulary from a notebook, the SuperMemo users would sit relaxed, calmly waiting for the test to begin.

 The problem with my German collection was this: it didn't have any sentences.
 It only had German words and their Polish translations.
 It was great for passing vocabulary tests and surviving German classes, but it didn't teach me much German...
 So, I stopped using the collection as soon as high school finished (and recently, I started a new, much better one).